Transipedia/meta-bam/README.md

 ```

 A typical fastQList file is provided in exampleFastqFile.txt.
-Note that the path to the actual fastq.gz files can be either relative or absolute, as long as the file name ends with 1.fastq.gz or 2.fastq.gz, and the rest of the name matches between paired files.
+Note that the path to the actual fastq.gz files can be either relative or absolute.
+For paired-end data, each pair must be side by side in the file.

 ## Processing time

 Runtime depends on the size of your input dataset (both individual size file and number of files) and sampling depth.

 The random sampling needs to open and read each file entirely, so this step is usually the limiting one.

 Example runtimes:
 - 50M reads from 108 paired-end libraries of mean size 2Gb/file (gzipped) :
 Sampling : 5 hours
 Alignment : 15 minutes